nprapps/dailygraphics/README.md

 You should only need to do this once.

-**NPR Visuals:** The environment variables you need have already been generated, so you can skip part 1.
-Contact Alyson, David or Chris for more information.
+_(**NPR Visuals:** The environment variables you need have already been generated, so you can skip part 1.
+Contact Alyson, David or Chris for more information.)_

-New graphics by default clone our dailygraphics copy spreadsheet template.
-To point to a different spreadsheet, update the ```graphic_config.py``` file in your graphic's folder with the ID of your spreadsheet:
+When you create a new graphic, dailygraphics will by default clone our [dailygraphics copy spreadsheet template](https://docs.google.com/spreadsheets/d/1ciRc--h8HuBpQzMebVygC4x_y9dvKxp6OA45ccRrIX4/edit#gid=0).
+To use a different spreadsheet (either in your graphics templates or in a particular project), update the ```graphic_config.py``` file in your graphic's folder with the ID of your spreadsheet:

 ```
 COPY_GOOGLE_DOC_KEY = '0AlXMOHKxzQVRdHZuX1UycXplRlBfLVB0UVNldHJYZmc'